intel/Multi-llms-Chatbot-CloudNative-LangChain/README.md

 ## 5. Set up your kubernetes enviroment
 You can deploy your cluster on any cloud provider, or you can visit cloud.intel.com to set up your environment on the latest Intel Xeon or Gaudi generations.
 Follow this guide to connect to your environment :  https://console.cloud.intel.com/docs/guides/k8s_guide.html.

+In our case we created the enviorment and nodes following this guide : https://console.cloud.intel.com/docs/guides/get_started.html .
+There is also explained how to configue your kubectl.

 The configuration files for the cluster are the following:
 ###    - **Configuration files (yaml)**:
    - **deployment.yaml**: This yaml file contains the configuration to perform deployments, and creates the services to each of them and set environments to be used: